Never Cry Wolf (film): Critical response

 Vincent Canby, film critic for The New York Times, wrote, "I find it difficult to accept the fact that the biologist, just after an airplane has left him in the middle of an icy wilderness, in a snowstorm, would promptly get out his typewriter and, wearing woolen gloves, attempt to type up his initial reactions.
 He called the film "a perfectly decent if unexceptional screen adaptation of Farley Mowat's best-selling book about the author's life among Arctic wolves."

 In his retrospective review of the film, Brendon Hanley of Allmovie praised Never Cry Wolf and Smith's performance, writing, "Wolf's protagonist [is] wonderfully played by the reliable character actor Charles Martin Smith...
 The result is a quirky, deceptively simple meditation on life."
 The review aggregation website Rotten Tomatoes gives the film a score of 100% based on reviews from nineteen critics, with an average rating of 7.7 out of 10.

-According to Northern Exposure co-creator Josh Brand, Never Cry Wolf was one of two films that inspired that TV show's creation.
-(The other was Local Hero (film).)
+According to Northern Exposure co-creator Joshua Brand, Never Cry Wolf was one of two films that inspired that TV show's creation.